Leonard Jerome: Personal life

 Jerome was also rumored to be the father of the American opera singer Minnie Hauk.
 He also had an affair in the 1860s with Fanny Ronalds, then separated from her husband.
 Ronalds later lived in London, where she remained a friend of Jerome's daughter Jennie.

 Leonard Jerome died at the age of 73 in Brighton, England, surrounded by his wife and surviving daughters.
 He was originally buried at Kensal Green Cemetery in England, and later buried in the Green-Wood Cemetery in Brooklyn.

 Legacy

 Jerome Avenue in the Bronx, Jerome Avenue in Brooklyn, Jerome Park Reservoir, and the Jerome Stakes are all named after him.

+In 2023 Jerome was posthumously inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf for his contributions to thoroughbred racing.